saratchandrays/ksqlDB-demo/README.md

 # ksqlDB-demo

 This github repo lets you publish covid data to Confluent Cloud by making a public REST API call.
+There is a ksqlDB script **covid-data-scripts.ksql** that you can use to demo ksqlDB dunctionality on Confluent Cloud.

 You will need to configure certain parameters in the script **covid-data-template.sh**.
 You will also need to download ccloud (confluent cloud CLI tool) and refer that in your PATH